More Crop Circle Synchronicities - North Dakota, 2000

 The largest circle in this formation was where I found a good-sized chunk of granite - pink, black, and white - sitting on top of the dirt in the exact center of downed wheat.
 The stone dowsed very, very strongly for many months.
 Over the years the energy has gradually attenuated, mellowing like brown on wood, the dowsing rods reacting differently today than then.

-After the unslept rush of immersion in the crop circle energy, I remember the mosquitoes - hundreds, thousands - buzzing the field just after the sun slipped past the horizon that evening.
-Lyn and I were exhausted, yet incredibly energised at the same time.
+After the unslept rush of immersion in the crop circle energy, I remember the frenzy of mosquitoes buzzing the field just after the sun slipped past the horizon.
+We were exhausted, yet incredibly energised at the same time.
 By nightfall we’d visited and documented two powerful, yet very different, crop circles.

-By the time we’d done as much as possible with the second crop circle, the night was so late and mosquito-laden that we had to go to dinner, chat with some folks, and get a few hours sleep.
+By the time we’d done as much as possible with the second crop circle, night was falling and as mosquito-laden as we could bear.
+We decided to go to dinner, chat with some folks about our work, and try to get a few hours sleep.

-It was around 6 or 7 AM when we arrived at Grand Forks, within elevator-sighting distance of Thompson, and I don’t recall seeing any cars on the road on the way to the newspaper office.
+It was just after sunrise on Sunday morning when we arrived at Grand Forks, within elevator-sighting distance of Thompson, and I don’t recall seeing any cars on the road on the way to the newspaper office.
 They hadn’t answered their phone earlier.
 And then nobody was there when we arrived and knocked on the door and phoned again, so we went on to Thompson without a location or anyone to contact.

 Thompson’s a small town with a 3- or 4- barrel grain elevator.
 It’s a very sleepy Sunday morning town.